velocitycareerlabs/velocitycore/packages/metadata-registration/README.md

-Example of the usage on your localhost with a Go Ethereum container.
+Example of the usage on your localhost with an EVM based blockchain container.

 ```
 const { generateKeyPair } = require('@velocitycareerlabs/crypto');